Robin was brilliant. That’s the first thing to know and remember.

-If he said something particularly witty, which happened often, he’d do this thing with the palm of his hand and his mouth that made a loud pop.
+If he said something particularly witty, which happened often, he’d slap his hand against his mouth to make a loud pop.
 His version of an exclamation point, or dunking the rhetorical basketball.

 Nobody in the office has figured out how to replicate that Robin pop.
 We’ve tried.
 Dan Frizzell comes close, but he’s not quite there.

 I miss that noise.